Tech-JI/CourseReview/CONTRIBUTING.md

        ALTER DATABASE coursereview OWNER TO admin;
        ```

+      get the path of config file:
+      ```
+      SHOW config_file;
+      ```
+      copy the path, Shift+Ctrl+C (default)

     8. Exit psql and switch back to normal user: `\q`, `exit`

-    9. Configure postgres to listen on all interfaces (DO NOT do this in production): `sudo vim /var/lib/postgres/data/postgresql.conf`,
+    9. Configure postgres to listen on all interfaces (DO NOT do this in production): `sudo vim {Path to your config file}`, example: `sudo vim /etc/postgresql/14/main/postgresql.conf`.
+Find the line `listen_addresses`, modify it to:

        ```ini
        listen_addresses = '0.0.0.0'
        ```

-    10. Grant permission to connect to postgres from any IP (DO NOT do this in production): `sudo vim /var/lib/postgres/data/pg_hba.conf` and add a line:
+    10. Grant permission to connect to postgres from any IP (DO NOT do this in production): `sudo vim /etc/postgresql/14/main/pg_hba.conf` (maybe differ from your path, just change the command according to the copied path) and add a line:

         ```ini
         host    all             all             0.0.0.0/0            md5